Lydia Lopokova: Cultural representations

 The novel Mr Keynes' Revolution (ISBN 0993515835) (2020) by E. J. Barnes is about Keynes' and Lopokova's lives in the 1920s.

 Lopokova is the central character in 'Firebird', the novel by Susan Sellers, which recounts Lydia's love affair with Keynes, her prickly reception from his friends in the Bloomsbury group, and their marriage, as well as narrating the story of Lydia's earlier life, from her childhood in the Imperial Ballet School through to her tours in America and beyond as a solo artist and celebrity.

 Love Letters was performed with Helena Bonham Carter as Lopokova and Tobias Menzies as Keynes in July 2021 at Charleston Farmhouse, with a script crafted by reader-in-residence Holly Dawson..

+Fellow ballerina Natalia Osipova portrayed Lopokova in the West End play The Standard of Living.

 Biographies

 Maynard Keynes's nephew Milo Keynes wrote a biography, Lydia Lopokova (St. Martin's Press, 1983, ISBN 0312500394).
 Judith Mackrell published her biography, Bloomsbury Ballerina: Lydia Lopokova, Imperial Dancer and Mrs John Maynard Keynes, in 2008.
 (Weidenfeld, 2008, ISBN 0297849085).